|Rewards Rating:||4.1 / 5|

 |Rewards rate||Rewards rate||Rewards rate|

-70,000 Hilton Honors bonus points and a Free Night Reward after you spend $1,000 in purchases in the first 3 months.
+100,000 Hilton Honors bonus points after you spend $2,000 in purchases in the first six months.

 |Other things to know||Other things to know||Other things to know|

 While you have to pay a $95 fee for the Marriott Bonvoy Boundless card, the fee may be worth it if you want to earn more Marriott points and award nights.
-The Bonvoy Boundless card offers a more valuable bonus and a much better earning rate than the Bonvoy Bold card, making it a more lucrative option, even with the annual fee considered.
-You also get a free night award each year with the Bonvoy Boundless card – worth up to 35,000 points – and automatic gold status each year you spend $35,000 on the card.
+The Bonvoy Boundless card offers a more valuable bonus and a much better rewards rate than the Bonvoy Bold card, making it a more lucrative option, even with the annual fee considered.
+You also get a free night award each year with the Bonvoy Boundless card – worth up to 35,000 points – and a faster path to Gold status each year (you must spend $35,000 on the card to qualify) from the automatic Silver Elite status the card already provides.

 If you want to earn points toward travel, you may be best off skipping a hotel card altogether and going with a flexible points card, such as the Chase Sapphire Preferred.
 In addition to a generous sign-up bonus of 60,000 points for spending $4,000 in the first three months, the Sapphire Preferred card offers a higher earning rate than the Bonvoy Bold card: 5 points per dollar on travel purchased through the Chase portal, 3 points per dollar on dining and 2 points per dollar on other travel and 1 point per dollar on everything else.
 Furthermore, the points that you earn with the Sapphire Preferred card are much more valuable: You get a 25 percent boost on your point value when you redeem through the Chase Ultimate Rewards portal for travel, making points worth 1.25 cents apiece.